 “It’s not fair to make a woman wear it,” she added.
-But in marketing a sports hijab, she does not believe Nike is condoning mandatory headscarves.
+But she does not believe that, in marketing a sports hijab, Nike is condoning mandatory headscarves.

 All Nike is doing, after all, is fulfilling its own mission.
 It’s making money.
 Determining the cultural significance of its products is up to the rest of us.